-Earlier, without PACS being part of the radiology department workflow, radiologists and other specialists could work with medical images strictly on their workstations.
-That included physical inconvenience as well: healthcare providers had to go to the radiology department to look at patients’ examination results because they were stored locally, and a patient needed to carry a hard copy with them each time they visit a doctor.
+Before PACS became part of the radiology department workflow, radiologists and other specialists could only work with medical images strictly on their workstations.
+That resulted in physical inconvenience.
+For one, healthcare providers had to go to the radiology department to look at patients’ examination results because they were stored locally.
+Patients also needed to carry a hard copy of the results with them each time they visit a doctor.

-With medical imaging software development, there can be several access points (computers) throughout the clinic that are connected to a single server where all data is stored.
-In this article, we’ll explore what PACS consists of and how to integrate it with other medical imaging technologies.
+With medical imaging software development, there can be several access points (computers) throughout the clinic that are connected to a single server where all the data is stored.
+In this article, we’ll explore what PACS is and how to integrate it with other medical imaging technologies.

 What Is PACS and How Does It Work?

-- a protocol used by medical imaging devices communicates with the application server whenever an image needs to be transmitted.
+- A protocol used by medical imaging devices to communicate with the application server whenever an image needs to be transmitted

 PACS isn’t just a system for collecting medical images and providing constant access to them.
-Let’s consider all the components of the PACS solution in action:
+A PACS solution has several components, including:

-- Medical imaging hardware or modalities refer to medical equipment that supports the DICOM standard.
-Examples of such equipment are scanners for X-rays, computer tomography (CT), computer radiography (CR), magnetic resonance imaging (MRI), ultrasound (US), ophthalmic tomography (OPT), and others.
+- Medical imaging hardware: These modalities refer to medical equipment that support the DICOM standard.
+Examples of such equipment are scanners for X-rays, computer tomography (CT), computer radiography (CR), magnetic resonance imaging (MRI), ultrasound (US), and ophthalmic tomography (OPT).

-- PACS server is the place where DICOM documents are stored.
+- PACS server: This is where DICOM documents are stored.
 The server retrieves, backs up, and archives files for long-term storage.

-- Workstations are devices that load, read, and process medical images.
+- Workstations: These are devices that load, read, and process medical images.
 They are linked to a PACS server to help radiologists retrieve, view, and interpret medical images.

-- DICOM viewer.
-With the help of it, medical specialists can display and scrutinize images.
-Such viewers can come with PACS or you can choose from the list of independent DICOM viewer vendors.
+- DICOM viewer: With the help of a DICOM viewer, medical specialists can display and scrutinize images.
+These viewers can come with PACSs or you can choose from the list of independent DICOM viewer vendors.

 RIS is a system for managing the work of radiology departments.
 Its core functions include patient scheduling, resource management, examination performance tracking, reporting, and more.

-To make the PACS solution more effective and handful you can configure data exchange between PACS and the systems mentioned above.
+To make the PACS solution more effective, you can configure data exchange between PACS and the systems mentioned above.

-Choosing a PACS integration solution, you can go for a direct integration through the software’s application programming interfaces (APIs).
-With the help of them, developers can establish a connection between several systems through requests.
-Each request contains an appeal for information or specific action that should be completed.
-For example, to include a person to a list of whatever.
+When choosing a PACS integration solution, you can go for direct integration through the software’s application programming interfaces (APIs).
+This way, developers can establish a connection between several systems through requests.
+Each request contains a query for information or specific action that should be completed.
+An example of a request is to include a person to a certain list.

-There is also an easier way – you can develop an interface that will interconnect all systems.
+An easier way to integrate a PACS solution is to develop an interface that will interconnect all systems.

 By integrating all systems, you will enable your medical practitioners to:

-- display and view medical images in a standardized format (PNG, IMG, or SVG) right from their working computers, helping them avoid the necessity to use local PACS server
+- Display and view medical images in a standardized format (PNG, IMG, or SVG) right from their work computers, helping them avoid the necessity to use the local PACS server

-As an extra feature, you can also consider automating the process of enrolling a patient in an examination session right from the EHR/EMR/HIS system.
-This will reduce the amount of human work and accelerate the completion of regular tasks.
+As an extra feature, you can also consider automating the process of enrolling a patient in an examination session right from the EHR/EMR/HIS solution.
+That will reduce the amount of human work and accelerate the completion of regular tasks.

-What Drawbacks Are There and How to Overcome Them?
+What Drawbacks Are There and How Do You Overcome Them?

-One of the drawbacks of working with PACS is actually its archive.
-Choosing a specific PACS provider you automatically sign up to its configurations for medical image storage.
-The specifics is that you won’t be able to access medical images from another PACS software in case you would like to change the provider.
+One of the drawbacks of working with PACS is its archive.
+When you choose a PACS provider, you automatically sign up to its configurations for medical image storage.
+As such, you won’t be able to access medical images from another PACS software if you decide to change the provider.

-You will have to store images from scratch or copy them to local archives inside your clinic or choose an additional measure of storing images so that you can work with them even with a new vendor.
+You will have to store the images from scratch or copy them to local archives inside your clinic.
+You may also choose an additional image storage method so that you can work with them even with a new vendor.

-That’s what vendor-neutral archives (VNAs) exist for.
+Vendor-neutral archives (VNAs) can help.
 A VNA is an independent software a clinic will have to implement and install.
-Via VNAs clinics can avoid using archives from the PACS vendor and store medical images directly in the VNA.
-Choosing them will provide the clinic with a chance of changing a PACS software vendor in the future.
-This can be local archives or cloud ones, such as AWS, Google, or Microsoft Azure.
+With this software, clinics can avoid using archives from the PACS vendor and store medical images directly in the VNA through local or cloud-based archives.
+Clinics can change PACS software vendors in the future without having to worry about archives.

-The main bottleneck of using a PACS is image archiving.
-VNAs can help overcome this challenge to ensure continuous access to medical images.
+The main bottleneck of using PACS is image archiving, but VNAs can help overcome this challenge to ensure continuous access to medical images.